This year I am celebrating 30 years of working in professional film & video production.

-We worked with bulky cameras, had to edit on ‘tape’ and then distributed clients’ corporate videos on VHS which were watched at a set time in a corporate boardroom!!
+We worked with bulky cameras, had to edit on ‘tape’ and then distributed clients’ corporate videos on VHS which were watched at a set time - in a group - in a corporate boardroom!!
 I could not have imagined then how easily videos would later be made and also how easily they would be able to be shared to such specifically targeted audiences!

 Assistant Producer at ‘Sound Images’ in Newcastle 1987-’89

 We all watch videos – videos are powerful because they can entertain, have the potential to go viral, they are easy for viewers to consume, demanding little brain power, and can be used for so many things from teaching to promoting.
 It is forecast that 74 percent of all internet traffic this year will be video – what an astonishing figure!?
 But not all of the videos produced will do the job they were made to do – some videos just don’t ‘work’ – and for small businesses taking their first steps into video marketing this could mean a loss of business – and a loss of confidence in one of the most powerful forms of communication.

 When I started learning the ropes in 1987, the quality of the image was nowhere near to what you can get on a smartphone now.
 But it has always been – and will always be – what you do with the recording device that matters – and how you create and target your message.
 Just because a smartphone can record beautiful High Definition video, which can be edited with a free ‘app’, doesn’t mean it’s going to help your business.
 A poorly made video with a poor message and strategy will have a negative impact on whatever you are trying to promote – and will possibly put you off trying this amazing and very powerful form of marketing again – thinking that it doesn’t work for you!
 But it can!

 This camera might be little – but it’s what you do with it that counts ....